It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 Take Your Look to the Next Level

-As you can see, there are a ton of ways you can work with what you’ve got to optimize your overall impression and make yourself look more handsome and attractive.
+As you can see, there are a ton of ways you can work with what you’ve got to optimize your overall appearance and make yourself look more handsome and attractive.

-But if you really want to stand out from the crowd and optimize your appearance, you need to know how to out-dress the other guys.
+But if you really want to stand out from the crowd, you need to know how to out-dress the other guys.

 In my post about how to dress better for guys I put together a three-part plan for doing just that.